Jennifer Kydd

 Jennifer Kydd (born 1976) is a Canadian actress best known for her role as Paige Bradshaw in the Global series Falcon Beach.

 Biography

-Kydd was born in 1976 in St. Margarets Bay, Nova Scotia, grew up in Cole Harbour and later moved back to St. Margaret's Bay in her early teens.
+Kydd was born in 1976 in Halifax, Nova Scotia, grew up in Cole Harbour and later moved to St. Margaret's Bay.
 She attended Acadia University, where she majored in the Theatre Program.
-Kydd currently lives in Toronto.
+Kydd moved to Toronto in 2002 and then returned to Halifax, Nova Scotia in 2012 where she lives with her husband and 2 kids.